Cover Letter Review and Revision Checklist

 Overall Impact

-- My resume is tailored to a specific job
+- The letter is tailored to a specific employer – not generic

 -